-Recently I spoke with a friend who is quite savvy about social media and works in the business development function at a major law firm.
+Recently I spoke with a friend who is quite savvy about social media and handles business development at a major law firm.
 During our call he complained about the lack of understanding of social media marketing, not just in his firm but in the entire legal industry.

-“Guy“, he told me, “you don’t understand how bad it is.
-At the Legal Marketing Association meeting last month in Orlando, one of the speakers on a panel actually told the audience that all they needed to focus on is LinkedIn.”
+“You don’t understand how bad it is.
+At a recent conference, one of the speakers on a panel actually told the audience that all they needed to focus on is LinkedIn.”

 I had to chuckle.
 I hear variations on the same thing all the time from clients and prospects.
 When I ask law firms what they are doing on the social media marketing front, they invariably tell me that their primary focus is working with lawyers to fill out their profiles on LinkedIn.
 To most firms, that is their social media strategy.

-Don’t get me wrong, I think LinkedIn is a great place for marketing and business development — even though most lawyers and law firms don’t really understand how to use it effectively.
-This is particularly true since LinkedIn has undergone significant changes over the last month, including removing services on company pages, adding showcase pages, introducing the LinkedIn content marketing score and trending content and perhaps most importantly for lawyers opening up their publishing platform for all members.
-These changes have a significant impact on the way law firms can and should use LinkedIn to raise awareness of their experience and services and generate new leads.
+Don’t get me wrong, LinkedIn is a great place for marketing and business development — even though most lawyers and law firms don’t really understand how to use it effectively.
+This is particularly true since LinkedIn has undergone significant changes this year which have a significant impact on the way law firms can and should use LinkedIn to raise awareness of their experience and services and generate new leads.

 But even with these expanded opportunities on LinkedIn, law firms need to think beyond this single platform when it comes to their social and digital strategies.
 Law firms need to leverage all social networks in order to reach their target audience.
 The challenge is figuring out the right networks to use for each particular campaign or effort.
-For example, if a law firm is interested in reaching international clients, then leveraging the size and power of Google+ or reach of Twitter likely provides a more effective solution than LinkedIn.
+For example, if a law firm is interested in reaching international clients, then leveraging the size and power of Facebook and Twitter will likely provide a more effective solution than LinkedIn.

-It’s also worth bearing in mind that reporters and the media constantly monitor Twitter for ideas and trends.
-They look for interesting content and frequently contact lawyers who they deem have specific knowledge or expertise in a particular subject area or industry trend.
-If a law firm or lawyer is looking to have exposure through traditional media channels and develop press relations, then it becomes critical for a firm to deploy a Twitter strategy to develop a following amongst reporters and influencers.
+It’s worth bearing in mind that reporters and the media constantly monitor Twitter for ideas and trends and often use tweets as part of their stories.
+They look for interesting content and contact lawyers who they know to have specific knowledge or expertise in a particular subject area or industry trend.
+If a law firm or lawyer is looking to have exposure through traditional media channels and develop press relations, then it becomes critical for a firm to deploy a Twitter strategy to develop a following among reporters and influencers.